Muzietto/desert-buggy/README.md

 Background image from kamelrechner.de

 - - - - - - - - -
-NB: built and tested on Chrome 56
+NB: built and tested on Chrome 56, verified on IE 11 and FF 48